-This intensive course will be a seminar-styled course which will take place over two weekends in a Friday - Saturday rhythm.
 This course fulfills part of the requirement of the ECC for ordination as well as helps graduating students grow in the vocational identity, prepare for being in the Call Process and transition from seminary student to ministry leader.
 In addition, students will explore how the Evangelical Covenant Church pursues Christ's priorities in the world by covenanting congregationally, regionally, denominationally and globally.
+It takes place over one weekend in the fall semester and one weekend in the spring.